swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

   /// ```
   ///
-  /// - Note: The task local must be defined outside the test target where the trait is used.
+  /// - Note: The task local must be defined outside the test target where the trait is used. public static func taskLocal<Value>(
-  ///
-  /// - Parameters:
-  ///   - taskLocal: The task local to override.
-  ///   - value: The value to set. public static func taskLocal<Value>(
     _ taskLocal: TaskLocal<Value>,
     _ value: Value